marceloexc/hoga/README.md

 * to make viewing large amounts of archived libraries easy

-* the abilitiy to have archived galleries **publicly accessible** with a hoga server (or, keep it as private as you want, and only run on your local machine)
+* the ability to have archived galleries **publicly accessible** with a hoga server (or, keep it as private as you want, and only run on your local machine)

 * easy data _in_, easy data _out_. hoga will act as the middleman between the user and the data in its raw format (.json sidecars, .csv files, or even pure sql databases). downloading a hoga gallery will result in a .zip of the exact same data that was used for hoga.